Every year we run a very special event that helps keep thousands of Kiwis safe from stroke.

 It's called the Big Blood Pressure Check, and it takes place on the first Saturday in October.

-We offer everyone a free test, which only takes a minute but could save a life.
+We offer everyone a free blood pressure test, which only takes a minute but could save a life.

 That's because high blood pressure is a leading cause of stroke.
 Many Kiwis don't know they have it, but it's easily detected and can be treated.